chefBrian/oneConstant/README.md

 python transaction_watcher.py --test
 ```

-State is persisted in `seen_transactions.json` so previously posted transactions aren't re-sent.
+State is persisted in Firestore so previously posted transactions aren't re-sent.
 On first run, existing transactions are seeded automatically.

 ## Architecture